ARCCSS-extremes/climpact2/README.md

 * Guidance on running the batch script in Windows see [this post](https://github.com/ARCCSS-extremes/climpact2/issues/56)
 <a/>

-* Due to an error in the [CRAN SPEI package](https://cran.r-project.org/web/packages/SPEI/index.html) SPEI and SPI will not be correct IF your data contain missing values (e.g. they are based on observations).
-This only applies to netCDF data, if using the GUI then this is not an issue.

   Known issues
   ------------

-* When using the GUI or batch script, the SPEI and SPI indices do not get printed into the aggregated PDF.
-Individual plots are still made.
+* When using the GUI or batch script, plots of the SPEI and SPI indices do not get printed into the aggregated PDF.
+Individual plot files are still made.

 * Missing days in input text file do not throw a warning, see [here](https://github.com/ARCCSS-extremes/climpact2/issues/51)
 <a/>

+* Due to an error in the [CRAN SPEI package](https://cran.r-project.org/web/packages/SPEI/index.html) SPEI and SPI will not be correct IF your data contain missing values (e.g. they are based on observations).
+This only applies to netCDF data, if using the GUI then this is not an issue.

   Documentation